How Much Water Should I Drink?

-Why is Hydration Important?
+Why Is Hydration Important?

 Water is essential for virtually every bodily function.
 It regulates body temperature, transports nutrients, removes waste, cushions joints, and supports cognitive function.
 Even mild dehydration (1-2% body weight loss) can impair physical and mental performance.

-- Body weight: Larger bodies need more water
+- Body weight: Larger bodies need more water — the primary factor

-- Activity level: Exercise increases water needs
+- Activity level: Exercise increases water loss through sweat

 Signs of Dehydration